 When you think about your loved one’s addiction issues, what feelings arise?
 Do you feel sad, angry, discouraged, hopeful, hopeless?
 Record these feelings in your journal.

 Do you truly believe that you can have a positive influence over your loved one and help them towards recovery?
-If so, what tools and skills have you learned, through AiR or elsewhere, that will help you in this process?
+If so, what tools and skills have you learned, through Allies in Recovery or elsewhere, that will help you in this process?
 What techniques are working?
 What areas still need attention?

 If you do not feel you can encourage change in your loved one, what negative feelings or beliefs are standing in your way?